k-kahora/Maml/README.md

 * .ape file extensions
 * custom lsp for this toy langugae
 * instructions for running the language
+* Add a CI/CD script to auto run tests on push

 ### standards
 #### Copiler Must Have